firezone/firezone/docs/docs/authenticate/index.md

 (OIDC) identity provider.
 This allows users to sign in to Firezone using their credentials from Okta, Google, Azure AD, or your own custom identity provider.

-## Integrating A Generic OIDC Identity Provider
+## Integrating A Generic OIDC Provider

-The example below details the config settings required by Firezone to enable SSO through an OIDC identity provider.
+The example below details the config settings required by Firezone to enable SSO through an OIDC provider.
 The configuration file can be found at `/etc/firezone/firezone.rb`.
 To pick up changes, run `firezone-ctl reconfigure` and `firezone-ctl restart` to update the application.